James William Webb-Jones: Marriage

 James William married, at the Parish Church, Windsor, on 20 December 1930, Barbara Bindon Moody (1903 - 1973), of Emperor's Gate, South Kensington, who was the daughter of Colonel Richard Stanley Hawks Moody CB and the granddaughter of Major-General Richard Clement Moody (who was the founder and the first Lieutenant-Governor of British Columbia).
 James Webb-Jones and Barbara Moody had only one child, Bridget (b.
 5 September 1937), who married the chorister Peter Stanley Lyons at Wells Cathedral in 1957.
-The godmother of Bridget Webb-Jones was Lady Walford Davies, who was the wife of the composer Sir Henry Walford Davies KCVO OBE, who had been Master of the King's Music at St George's Chapel, Windsor, when James Webb-Jones had been Headmaster of St George's School, Windsor Castle.
+The godmother of Bridget Webb-Jones was Lady Walford Davies, who was the wife of the composer Sir Henry Walford Davies KCVO OBE (who had been Master of the King's Music at St George's Chapel, Windsor, when James Webb-Jones had been Headmaster of St George's School, Windsor Castle).
 Lady Walford Davies later married Julian Harold Legge Lambart, who was Vice-Provost of Eton College, for which Witham Hall School became a preparatory school.

 Retirement and death

 James William and his wife, Barbara, retired to Witham Hall, where his son-in-law Peter Stanley Lyons was Headmaster of the School.
-Webb-Jones's hobbies were cricket, and fives, and fishing, and wine.
-Webb-Jones kept a wine store in the basement of Vanbrugh Castle, and died, possibly as a consequence of alcoholism, at Witham Hall in 1965, and is buried at The Church of St. Andrew, Witham on the Hill.
-His wife lived at Witham Hall until her death in 1973, after which she was buried next to her husband.
+Webb-Jones's hobbies were cricket, fives, fishing, and wine.
+He kept a wine store in the basement of Vanbrugh Castle, and died, possibly as a consequence of alcoholism, at Witham Hall in 1965, and is buried at The Church of St. Andrew, Witham on the Hill.
+His wife died in 1973 and is buried next to her husband.